It wasn’t long after I began to look into how we can learn new languages to very high levels of ability that I learned about comprehensible input.

 But in discussions about CI-based teaching, I find that so much of the focus seems to be on dealing with issues like classroom management, time limitations, meeting curriculum and testing requirements, as well as colleagues and administrators who are skeptical or even hostile to the concept of comprehensible input.

-Dealing with all these demands, the focus of much of the conversation on comprehensible input has become about how to shoehorn language acquisition into the existing school system.
+Dealing with all these demands and restrictions, it appears the focus of much of the conversation on comprehensible input has become about how to shoehorn language acquisition into the existing school system.

 I fear that as a result, methods like TPRS are being “schooled down to size,” to borrow the words of Ivan Illich in his book Deschooling Society.